Zequez/logseq-vault/pages/Rage Club.md

 - A Telegram group for the [[Team]] is formed.
-- Each of us presents themselves in the Telegram group.
 - Meet-ups are scheduled; either by online by [[Videoconference]] or physical.
+- ## Introductions
+- Each of us introduces ourselves, and then we make not to share the introduction Telegram group.
 - [[Anger]] is treated as a neutral source of information.
 - The purpose is to create a new relationship with Anger.
 - The question is asked: "Why is it not OK for me to feel my anger?"